 The cost of tree services depends on several factors, including the type of tree, its height and how difficult it is for technicians to access the tree.
-Oak trees, for example, can grow to over 60 feet and are extremely difficult to cut; you'll pay anywhere from $200 to remove a small oak to more than $1,000 to remove a large oak.
-Pine trees, meanwhile, are easier to cut but can grow far taller, meaning removal cost has a larger variation, between $200 and $1500.
+Oak trees, for example, can grow to over 60 feet and are extremely difficult to cut; you'll pay anywhere from a few hundred dollars to remove a small oak to more than $1,000 to remove a large oak.
+Pine trees, meanwhile, are easier to cut but can grow far taller, meaning removal cost has a larger variation.
 Removing a tree is the most expensive service, and typically includes cutting it down section by section, then hauling away the pieces.
 If your tree is an out-of-the-way area or you live in a rural area, expect to pay more for hauling.
 In 2013, Angie’s List members reported paying an average of $1264 to remove a large tree.

 It's also possible to have your tree pruned back rather than removed, but this cost will again depend on how high a company needs to reach and how they'll dispose of the cut branches.
 Some companies offer on-site chipping or will cut up pruned branches to make firewood - each comes with an additional cost.
 Be aware that even in cases of full removal, the stump remains.
 Grinding down or digging out the stump is often an extra $65 to $350, depending on its depth and solidity.